Evaluating Health Products and Technologies

 - Promote efficient health and well-being pathways

-- Better integrate relevance and patient-reported outcome measures in the evaluation process of health care and support services
+- Develop the culture of relevance and outcome measures in the evaluation process of health care and support services

 - Strengthen HAS efficiency